 Training services provided by Region 4 are directly linked to in-demand industry sectors and occupations.
 All Adult and Dislocated Workers will receive an assessment that will identify the possession of any barriers.
-If training is identified as a barrier, the participant may receive an Individual Training Account or ITA.
+If training is identified as a barrier, the participant may receive an Individual Training Account (ITA).

-The CAPTE provides diversified job-driven training opportunities for individuals, including occupational skills training, work based training, and registered apprenticeships.
-All funded training programs must lead to a recognized post-secondary credential and/or industry-recognized credential aligned with in-demand industry sectors or occupations.
+CAPTE provides diversified job-driven training opportunities for individuals, including occupational skills training, work based training, and registered apprenticeships.
+All training programs must lead to a recognized post-secondary credential and/or industry-recognized credential aligned with in-demand industry sectors or occupations.

-The CAPTE has innovative programs and strategies designed to meet the needs of employers, which may include employed worker training programs such as customized training, career pathways, and On-the-Job Training.
+CAPTE has innovative programs and strategies designed to meet the needs of employers, which may include employed worker training programs such as customized training, career pathways, and On-the-Job Training.

 Region 4 has placed a priority on effective work-based strategies that meet employers' workforce needs, including On-the-Job Training, Incumbent Worker Training and Registered Apprenticeships.
-It is anticipated that the board will implement procedures to concentrate Dislocated Worker and Adult WIOA ITA dollars to occupations within the following industry sectors:
+The Board concentrates Dislocated Worker and Adult WIOA ITA dollars to occupations within the following industry sectors: